ray-project/ray/doc/source/serve/index.md

 Ray Serve is a scalable model serving library for building online inference APIs.
 Serve is framework agnostic, so you can use a single toolkit to serve everything from deep learning models built with frameworks like [PyTorch](serve-pytorch-tutorial), [Tensorflow, and Keras](serve-tensorflow-tutorial), to [Scikit-Learn](serve-sklearn-tutorial) models, to arbitrary Python business logic.

-You can also write a complex inference service consisting of multiple ML models and business logic all in Python code using the [deployment graph](serve-deployment-graph) API.
+Serve is particularly well suited for {ref}`serve-model-composition`, enabling you to build a complex inference service consisting of multiple ML models and business logic all in Python code.

-Serve is built on Ray, so it easily scales to many machines and offers flexible scheduling support such as fractional GPUs so you can share resources and serve many machine learning models at low cost.
+Serve is built on top of Ray, so it easily scales to many machines and offers flexible scheduling support such as fractional GPUs so you can share resources and serve many machine learning models at low cost.

 :::{tabbed} Installation